Mike Marshall (pitcher)

-Michael Grant "Iron Mike" Marshall (January 15, 1943 – May 31, 2021) was an American professional baseball pitcher.
+Michael Grant Marshall (January 15, 1943 – May 31, 2021) was an American professional baseball pitcher.
 He played in Major League Baseball (MLB) in 1967 and from 1969 through 1981 for nine different teams.
 Marshall won the National League Cy Young Award in 1974 as a Los Angeles Dodger and was a two-time All-Star selection.
 He was the first relief pitcher to receive the Cy Young Award.

+In 1974, Marshall set a record for the most games pitched in a season, with 106.

 Early life

 Marshall was born in Adrian, Michigan, on January 15, 1943.
 He attended Adrian High School in his hometown, before studying at Michigan State University.
 He was signed as an amateur free agent by the Philadelphia Phillies on September 13, 1960.

 Career

 Marshall did not pitch professionally until 1965 in the minor leagues.
 Marshall was purchased by the Detroit Tigers in 1966.
 He made his Major League debut with the Tigers on May 31, 1967, pitching one inning against the Cleveland Indians.
 He made 37 relief appearances for the Tigers that season, going 1–3 with 10 saves and had a 1.98 earned run average (ERA).
 But the Tigers sent him back to the minors for 1968, and he was drafted by the Seattle Pilots with the 53rd pick in the 1968 Major League Baseball expansion draft.

 The Pilots used Marshall mainly as a starter in his only season there, as he went 3–10 with a 5.13 ERA in 20 games (14 starts).
 His contract was purchased by the Houston Astros after the season and then traded to the Montreal Expos on June 23, 1970.
-He began to flourish with Montreal, posting an impressive 1.78 ERA in 1972.
-Eventually, he led the National League in both saves and games pitched in 1973.
+He began to flourish with Montreal, posting an impressive 1.78 ERA in 1972 and proceeded to lead the National League in both saves and games pitched in 1973.

 Marshall was traded from the Expos to the Dodgers for Willie Davis at the Winter Meetings on December 5, 1973.
 He won the National League Cy Young Award in 1974 as a member of the Dodgers, as well as being named the NL Pitcher of the Year by The Sporting News.
 During the 1974 season, he set a Major League record for most appearances by a relief pitcher, appearing in 106 games.
 He was a member of the National League All Star Team in 1974 and 1975.
 Marshall was also named Fireman of the Year by TSN with three different teams: in the NL in 1973 with the Montreal Expos, in 1974 with the Los Angeles Dodgers, and a third time in 1979 in the American League with the Minnesota Twins (sharing the award with Jim Kern).
 He was voted the Montreal Expos Player of the Year in 1972 and 1973, and was also an original member of the Seattle Pilots.